Benign breast lumps

 Types of benign breast lumps

-There are many different types of benign breast lump.
+There are many lumps in breasts that are not cancer (benign breast lumps).
 Most are either fibroadenomas or cysts.

 • Fibroadenomas.
-These are solid growths of tissue, which may move underneath your fingers when you check your breast.
+These are solid lumps caused by an overgrowth of normal tissue.
+They may move around freely and easily when you check your breast with your fingers.
 They’re not sore when you touch them.
-Fibroadenomas are the most common type of benign breast lump and you’re most likely to get one when you’re under 30.
+Fibroadenomas are the most common type of benign breast lump in younger women.
+You’re most likely to get one when you’re under 30.

 • Cysts.
-These are round sacs of fluid that can build up in your breast tissue.
-You can have one or more cysts and they vary in size.
-You’re most likely to get them after 35 and they can come and go.
+These are round sacs of fluid that can build up in your breast.
+You can have one or more cysts, and they vary in size.
+You’re most likely to get a benign cyst in the breast after 35, and they can come and go.

-Other, less common, causes of benign breast lumps include the following.
+Other, less common, types of benign breast lumps include the following.

 • Breast infection (mastitis or an abscess).
-This can develop if you’re breastfeeding and may be painful and cause breast lumps and swelling.
+This can develop if you’re breastfeeding.
+It may be painful and cause redness, breast lumps, and swelling.

 • Phyllodes tumour.
 This is a type of breast lump that’s usually benign.
 But some types can grow and come back if they aren’t removed completely.
 Very rarely, they can become a type of cancer.
 You’re most likely to get this type of benign breast lump between 40 and 50.

 • Fat necrosis.
-These are firm lumps that are usually due to scar tissue forming after an injury to your breast.
+These are firm lumps.
+They are usually due to scar tissue forming after an injury to your breast.
 It’s most common in people with large breasts.

 • Sclerosing adenosis.
 This is usually a small, firm, and painful lump.
-This type of lump is sometimes found on a mammogram during breast screening.
-You can develop sclerosing adenosis at any age, but it’s more common in your 30s or 40s.
+This type of lump is sometimes found during breast screening.
+You can develop sclerosing adenosis at any age, but it’s more common in your 30s and 40s.

 • Duct ectasia.
-This benign breast lump can develop around the time of the menopause, if the ducts under your nipples get blocked.
-This can cause your nipple to turn inwards and sometimes a lump may develop under it.
+This benign breast condition can develop around the time of the menopause.
+It can happen if the ducts under your nipples get blocked.
+This can cause your nipple to turn inwards.
 You may have a blood-stained discharge from your nipple too.

 • Intraductal papilloma.
 Wart-like lumps (papillomas) form within one or more of the ducts just behind your nipple.
-You may also have a blood-stained discharge coming out of your nipple.
-Intraductal papilloma is most common in women over 40.
+Intraductal papilloma is most common in women over 40 and can be discovered by a routine scan.

 • Gynaecomastia.
-This is where breast tissue starts to grow in men because of an imbalance between the hormones oestrogen and testosterone.
-It can make your breast tissue feel lumpy underneath your nipple and your breast may get bigger.
-Lumps can develop in one or both breasts and can sometimes be tender and sore.
+This is where breast tissue starts to grow in men.
+This can happen because of an imbalance between the hormones oestrogen and testosterone.
+Gynaecomastia can make your breast tissue feel lumpy underneath your nipple, and your breast may get bigger.
+Lumps can develop in one or both breasts, and can sometimes be tender and sore.

 Causes of benign breast lumps